 Charles River Laboratories Intl.
 Inc Investors: Company Investigated by the Portnoy Law Firm

 LOS ANGELES, Feb.
 22, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Charles River Laboratories Intl.
-Inc (NYSE: CRL) (“Charles River”) investors that the firm has initiated an investigation into whether Charles River issued false and misleading statements to investors.
+Inc CRL ("Charles River") investors that the firm has initiated an investigation into whether Charles River issued false and misleading statements to investors.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 310-692-8883 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via https://portnoylaw.com/charles-river-laboratories-intl-inc/.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.